Records Requests & Other Services Provided by the Records Unit

 Middleton Police Public Records Request

-All request for copies of police reports are handled by the Records Department.
-Request are accepted in person, via phone, fax or email.
+All requests for copies of police reports are handled by the Records Department.
+Requests are accepted in person, via phone, fax or email.
+See below for Traffic Crash/Accident Reports.

 To submit a new Public Records request, click here.